writethedocs/www/docs/conf/prague/2020/news/thank-you-recap.rst

 If you want a souvenir from this year's conference, our `Write the Docs Prague 2020 Pop-Up Shop <https://teespring.com/wtd-prague-2020>`_ is still open!
 We have loose and fitted options from different fabrics, and you can choose exactly the size and cut you want.

-The campaign will run in 3-day batches until August 30th.
+The campaign will run in 3-day batches until November 30th.
 Shipping is available from the USA or Europe.

 Code of Conduct transparency report
 ===================================